rkobroo/Dipto/README.md

 ### `download(url)`

-Asynchronously fetches data from a given URL using the NOOBS API.
+Asynchronously fetches data from a given URL using the NOOBS API By Dip To.

 #### Parameters